HerbN/Getting_and_Cleaning_Data/README.md

 Course work for John's Hopkins Coursera course of the same name.

 ## Files
-There are three files in this respository:
+There are five files in this respository:

+### README.md

+This file.

-### perform_analysis.R
+### run_analysis.R

 Takes the raw input data, tidies it up, saves the tidy data, does the analysis, and outputs the analysis as tidy data to disk and screen.
-This is run with source('perform_analysis.R').
+This is run with source('run_analysis.R').

 ### data_dictonary.md